PatternsTechGit/PT_Serilog_AzureAppInsight/README.md

 # Serilog and Azure Application Insight

-## What is Serilog and Azure Application Insight ?
+## What is Serilog and Azure Application Insight?

+Serilog is one of the l**ogging framework**.
 Logging is the information that tells us what is happening in application and it is fundamental to troubleshoot any application problems.

-Logging frameworks make it easy to send logs to different places via simple configurations, **Serilog** is one of the logging framework.
+Logging frameworks make it easy to send **logs to different places via simple configurations**,

-Serilog uses **sinks** which are the places where we store our log messages like text file, database, log management solutions(e.g. datadog), or some cloud service like **azure application insight** or potentially dozens of [other places](https://github.com/serilog/serilog/wiki/Provided-Sinks), all without changing your code.
+Serilog uses **sinks** which are the places where we store our log messages like text file, database, log management solutions(e.g. datadog), or some cloud service like **Azure Application Insight** or potentially dozens of [other places](https://github.com/serilog/serilog/wiki/Provided-Sinks), all without changing your code.

-In azure application insight we can also send [custom event](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#trackevent) data, a custom event is a data point/metric in azure application insight that can be useful to identify a particular situation like how often users choose a particular feature, how often they achieve particular goals, or maybe make particular types of mistake.
+In Azure Application Insight we can also send [custom event](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#trackevent) data.
+A **custom event is a data point/metric in azure application insight that can be useful to identify a particular situation** like how often users choose a particular feature, how often they achieve particular goals, or maybe make particular types of mistake.

 ---------------

 ## About this exercise

-In this lab we will be working on **Backend codebase** .
+In this lab we will be working on **Backend codebase**

 ### **Backend Codebase:**